 Update your company policy

-Updating your time clock system is the best way to prevent buddy punching, but having a written zero tolerance policy in place is also a must.
+Updating your time clock system and having a written zero tolerance policy is the best way to prevent buddy punching.
 Most employees don’t realize that buddy punching is the same as stealing.
 When it comes to severity and consequences, spelling things out in a formal policy is a great way to discourage the practice.
 Document your policy and go over it with your employees.
 Then make sure it’s posted in a central place.

 Update your time keeping system

 A service like Timesheets.com has all the tools that you needs to track employee time with built-in features that can curb buddy punching.
 A web based time keeping service will

 - Make employees use a password to punch the clock